 Accuracy

 Ambient Weather has produced quality weather stations for years.
 Based on our own experience and the reviews of the WS-2902C by other owners, this latest model is also a high-quality station.
-If you’d like to see our review and comparison of the WS-2902C against other models on the market, please read our home weather station guide.

 The rain gauge in the WS-2902C uses a tipping bucket mechanism, precisely calibrated so that it provides accurate precipitation measurements to within 10% of the actual rainfall.
-While that might seem like a lot, the measurement error will be less than a tenth of an inch in most rainstorms.
+While that might seem like a lot, the measurement error will be less than a tenth of an inch for most rainstorms.

 Internet Connectivity and Smart Home Integration